KaartikDev/Local_Ollama_RAG/README.md

 Place your PDF inside the data folder.In test.ipynb, update the file_path variable to point to your PDF.file_path = "data/your_document_name.pdf"

 ### Launch and Run
-Start the Jupyter server from your terminal:jupyter notebook Open test.ipynb in your browser.
+Start the Jupyter server from your terminal:

+jupyter notebook

+Open test.ipynb in your browser.
 Run the cells sequentially (Shift + Enter) to load the document and ask questions.